ByteMastermind/bytemastermind.github.io/content/posts/writeups/ctf/hakkshop.md

 Observing the source code handling the deletion of an account, we see that the function before deletion grants the user session temporary `users_delete` and `perms_delete` permissions.
 After delete, the permissions are deleted.

-We can however terminate the function right after granting our session the permissions.
-That would leave the permissions for our session permanent.
+We can however terminate the function right after granting our session the permissions and deleting the account.
+That would leave the permissions for our session permanent, because the program never gets to delete the delete permissions and it **never gets to delete the session** neither (important, remember).
 The termination can be done by passing parameter `msg` as an array and not a string.
 That will cause en error in that part of code before invalidating the delete permissions.
+Note that

 ```http
 POST /settings.php?uid=2&msg[]=x HTTP/1.1